survivejs/maintenance-book/manuscript/appendices/02-monorepos.md

 ## Monorepos - What Are They

 A monorepo allows you to maintain multiple related packages within a single repository.
 Bigger projects, such as Babel or Jest, use this method for organizing their work.
 They use [Lerna](https://lernajs.io/), a tool designed to help maintaining monorepos.
-The tooling can figure out what packages to update based on changes and help with the versioning problem.
+It can figure out what packages to update based on changes and help with the versioning problem.

 Lerna itself is quite opinionated and can be replaced with a package like [mondorepo](https://www.npmjs.com/package/mondorepo), [oao](https://www.npmjs.com/package/oao), or custom scripts as [Cycle.js](https://github.com/cyclejs/cyclejs) has done.